Ro5-ai/bio2d_public/README.md

 ### Prerequisites

-- Python 3.9 installed on your system.
+- Conda (or Miniconda) installed in your system.

 ### Steps